 - Strain the lemon basil syrup, to remove the basil and zest pieces.

-- Pour the strained concentrate into a mason jar or lidded container and refrigerate until thoroughly chilled (at least one hour).
+- Pour the strained concentrate into a mason jar or lidded container and refrigerate until chilled.

 Be sure to garnish the serving glasses with basil sprigs and sliced lemon.